Nick

 confident of progress.

-Waiting times are continuing to decline, with cancer checks (like
+* Waiting times are continuing to decline, with

 mine) all within two weeks and the target of no more than 18 weeks